You are here

 The typical Ibiza tourist season runs from the beginning of May until the end of October.
 During this time, the majority of bars, restaurants and clubs are open, so it is the ideal time to visit.

-Since 2022, the clubbing season starts already at the end of April, and it continues until the middle of October.
+Since 2022, the clubbing season already starts at the end of April, and it continues until the middle of October.

 One of the first big dates is the Grand Finale Party of International Music Summit (IMS) at the end of April.
 Here you can party on the city wall of the citadel of Ibiza Town - the most stunning location ever.